 Concrete is the only below-grade flooring that does not work upstairs due to weight limitations.
 Except in the case of an at-grade slab concrete floor, most residential structures that have a basement or crawlspace below cannot carry the weight of a concrete floor.
 Concrete floors built over an open area is a highly unusual building practice for most residences.

 Grading means little to homeowners who do not have a basement or any kind of floor sunken below ground level.
 For homes like this, any kind of flooring will suffice.

 But once you start moving your living space below ground, strange things happen.
 Temperatures drop, sound deadens, moisture develops.
 The first two can be considered good or neutral things, but the third never is.

 Below-grade moisture develops in many ways.
-It might come from obvious sources, such as leaking water supply or drain pipes, an overflowing washer, or faulty water heater.
-Or it can flow through cracks in the basement walls, due to ground water pressing against the foundation.
+It might come from obvious sources, such as leaking water supply or drain pipes, an overflowing washer, or a faulty water heater.
+Or it can flow through cracks in the basement walls, due to groundwater pressing against the foundation.

 More often, though, moisture invisibly seeps upward through concrete flooring, dampening the bottom of your finish flooring.
 Warping, cracks, bends, and bows may happen and fungus and mold may develop.
 The only cure is to replace the floor.

 Daylight basements are those which are built into a hill and which have one side sunken into the ground and the other side at-grade.
 Daylight basements sometimes have moisture problems because the "daylight" side can often be an invitation for water infiltration.

 While raised subflooring like DRICore and Barricade can "unlock" this connection between finish flooring and moisture, the best solution is to have below-grade flooring that is not susceptible to moisture in the first place.